MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createdevice.md

+### -field hAdapter

+[in] A handle to the graphics adapter that the device context is created on.
+This handle identifies the adapter for user-mode creation.

+### -field pAdapter

+[in] A pointer to a block of memory for the graphics adapter that the device context is created on.
+This pointer identifies the adapter for kernel-mode creation.

 ### -field Flags

 [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff547828">D3DKMT_CREATEDEVICEFLAGS</a> structure that indicates, in bit-field flags, the type of device context to be created.